sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 'https://stage-secure-gateway.hipay-tpp.com/rest/v1/order'
 `````

-You can also perform test API calls from [the live testing tool](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).
+You can also perform test API calls from [our live testing tool](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

 ### Transaction lifecycle

-When the transaction is initialized on the payment terminal, you may display a waiting screen on your application, indicating that the user must pay on the terminal.
+When the transaction is initialized on the payment terminal, you may display a waiting screen on your application, indicating that the customer must pay on the terminal.

-Once the transaction is paid, you need to have a technical callback in place allowing you to know the transaction status (whether it's paid or declined).
+Once the transaction is paid, you need to have a technical callback in place allowing you to know the transaction status (whether it is paid or declined).
 This will allow you to confirm the order and display the proper feedback screen on your cash register application.

 Transaction status updates are delivered through *HTTP server-to-server notifications*.
-These notifications are exactly the same for both e-commerce and payment terminal transactions. **Refer to the [*Server-to-server notifications* section of the HiPay Enterprise platform overview document](/getting-started/platform-hipay-enterprise/overview/#server-to-server-notifications)** to learn how to manage notifications and status updates.
+These notifications are exactly the same for both e-commerce and payment terminal transactions. **Please refer to the [*server-to-server notifications* section of the HiPay Enterprise platform overview document](/getting-started/platform-hipay-enterprise/overview/#server-to-server-notifications)** to learn how to manage notifications and status updates.

 Regarding the *status* and *state* parameters described in the server-to-server notifications section mentioned above, here are some basic scenarios that you will encounter: